zdravkov/kendo-docs/api/wrappers/jsp/stockChart.md

 ### dateField `String`

 The field containing the point date.
-It is used as a default field for all date axes, including the navigator pane.The data item field value must be either:
+It is used as a default categoryField for all series.The data item field value must be either:

 #### Example
     <kendo:stockChart dateField="dateField">